negbook/Research-GetRandomVehicleInSphere/README.md

 2+101383 = 7

-want to get all car , bike and bicycle:
+want to get all car , bike and bicycle:  not supported player is in
 entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 7 )
+want to get all car , bike and bicycle:  supported player is in
+entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 23 or 127 or 2175 or 67711)

+want to get all car , bike and bicycle without polices:  not supported player is in
+entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 2 )
-want to get all planes :
+want to get all car , bike and bicycle without polices:  supported player is in
+entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 94 )

-entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 16390 )
+want to get all planes :  not supported player is in entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 16390 )
-want to get all planes , helis:
+want to get all planes , helis:  supported player is in
 entity = GetRandomVehicleInSphere( x,y,z, radius , 0 , 20503 )